Metroid Fusion is coming to Nintendo's Switch Online Expansion Pack on March 9

 — Nintendo of America (@NintendoAmerica) March 3, 2023

 Metroid Fusion is an action-adventure game that launched on Game Boy Advance in 2002.
 This game is the prequel to Metroid Dread, which launched in 2021.
-Nintendo brought several Game Boy and Game Boy Advance titles to its Expansion Pack earlier this month, including Kirby’s Dream Land, Tetris, Wario Land 3, The Legend of Zelda: the Minish Cap and more.
+Nintendo brought several Game Boy and Game Boy Advance titles to its Expansion Pack earlier this month, including Kirby’s Dream Land, Tetris, Wario Land 3, The Legend of Zelda: The Minish Cap and more.

 The Nintendo Switch Online Expansion Pack costs $63.99 and gives you access to a library of Sega Genesis, Game Boy Advance, Nintendo 64 games and more.